 Every home siding product on the market today has features, benefits, and downsides.
 Finding the siding that is right for your project requires some research to see how each product aligns with your specific needs.
-This article discusses 5 problems with insulated vinyl siding and if they are true or false.
+This article discusses 5 problems with insulated vinyl siding (also known as foam backed siding) and if they are true or false.

 Is maintenance freedom important to you, or do you want the ability to change the color of the siding from time to time by painting?
 Are you comfortable investing in the siding you truly want because you plan to stay in your home for years, or are you moving soon and want an affordable enhancement to curb appeal?